-En vironmental S Studies
+Environmental Studies

-Water Resources <
+Water Resources -

-Are there any water resources, wetlands or natural habitat locate ed within the project area?
-(Yes/No) 🔹
+Are there any water resources, wetlands or natural habitat located within the project area that will be impacted?
+(Yes/No) -

-Water Resources

-Resource Type Label Quality Impact Type Amount

-(Choose Resource Type) (Choose Quality) (Choose Impact Type) •

-Units measured in linear feet.

-Protected Species •
+Protected Species <

-U.S. Army Corps of Engineers (USACE)

-Coordination with the USACE was s complete d on 00/00/0000

-Enter USACE response here.

-U.S. Fish and Wildlife Service (I JSFWS):
+U.S. Fish and Wildlife Service (USFWS):

-Coordination with the USFWS wa s complete ed on 00/00/0000
+Coordination with the USFWS was completed on 00/00/0000

 Enter USFWS response here.

-Tennessee Wildlife Resources Agency (T WRA):
+Tennessee Wildlife Resources Agency (TWRA):

 Coordination with TWRA was completed on 00/00/0000

 Enter TWRA response here.

 Tennessee Department of Environment and Conservation (TDEC):

-Coordination with TDEC was com pleted on 00/00/0000
+Coordination with TDEC, Division of Natural Areas, was completed on 00/00/0000

 Enter TDEC response here.

-Water Resources: Streams/Wetlands:
+Water Resources:

 Impacts to streams and wetlands are some of the most common impacts of any linear transportation project.
 Early identification of streams (perennial, intermittent and ephemeral) is extremely important.
 Sometimes it is obvious that no streams or wetlands will be affected by a project based on its location (e.g., densely developed urban environment) or project type (e.g., traffic signal repair).
-If upon review of the project area it can be clearly demonstrated that there will be no work in the water, no materials will enter any waters of the State, there will be no disturbance of previously undisturbed areas, and there will be no removal or trimming of vegetation, the project owner shall document this and describe the rationale in the area provided in the LGT.
+If upon review of the project area it can be clearly demonstrated that there will be no work in the water, no materials will enter any waters of the State, there will be no disturbance of previously undisturbed areas, and there will be no removal or trimming of vegetation, the project owner shall document this and describe the rationale in the area provided in the LPT.

 If there is any chance streams or wetlands are involved, the local government will need to obtain the services of a qualified hydrologic professional (QHP) to identify, characterize and document all features.
+These features will need to be listed in the impact table within the report and inserted into the Water Resources field once the "Yes" option is selected.
+Additional information will need to be added to provide further details into what type of features are within the project location and the potential impacts associated with them.
 This will be very important to assist the designer in determining avoidance and minimization alternatives.
 It is also important to understand if mitigation will be needed and in addressing upcoming permitting requirements.

-Before taking this step, consult with the POC to obtain the current scope of work for conducting ecological studies and for information concerning the Qualified Hydrologic Professional requirements.
-The POC will provide guidance on the level of study needed or will refer you to the TDOT ecology staff if necessary.
+Before taking this step, consult with the TDOT NEPA POC to obtain the current scope of work for conducting ecological studies and for information concerning the Qualified Hydrologic Professional requirements.
+The TDOT NEPA POC will provide guidance on the level of study needed or will refer you to the TDOT ecology staff if necessary.

-Protected/Endangered Species:
+Protected Species: